List of RWBY episodes: RWBY Beyond (2024)

+Volume 10 (TBA)

+The tenth volume is scheduled to premiere on an unspecified future date, following a lengthy writing and pre-production process while the fate of the series was in limbo due to Rooster Teeth's closure.
+Officially announced to be in production during Anime Expo 2026, it will be the first volume to be released by Viz Media.

 World of Remnant

 World of Remnant is a series of short special videos detailing recurring story elements in RWBY.
 Each episode explains details about a specific topic and are narrated by a character from the show.
 The first four World of Remnant episodes were released alongside Volume 2, narrated by Jen Taylor, the "mysterious narrator" in Volume 1s first episode who is later revealed to be the primary antagonist of the series, Salem.
 The four episodes released alongside Volume 3 were narrated by Shannon McCormick, the voice of Professor Ozpin.
-The eight episodes released alongside Volume 4 were narrated by Vic Mignogna, who voiced Qrow Branwen prior to the conclusion of Volume 6.
+The eight episodes released alongside Volume 4 were narrated by Vic Mignogna, who voiced Qrow Branwen before the conclusion of Volume 6.